Relative free splitting and free factor complexes I: Hyperbolicity: Free factor systems

-\begin{proof} Noting that $N(\H) = N(\H')$, apply Lemma~\ref{LemmaPartialFFCofactor} to conclude that each of $H,H'$ is isomorphic to $\Gamma / N(\H)$.
-After choosing conjugations $H_l \mapsto H'_l$ and an isomorphism $H \mapsto H'$, the lemma follows by applying the universality property. \end{proof}
+\begin{proof} Noting that $\NC{\H} = \NC{\H'}$, apply Lemma~\ref{LemmaPartialFFCofactor} to conclude that each of $B,B'$ is isomorphic to $\Gamma / \NC{\H}$.
+After choosing conjugations $H_l \mapsto H'_l$ and an isomorphism $B \mapsto B'$, the lemma follows by applying the universality property for free factorizations. \end{proof}

-\textbf{Remark.} For an example which determines the extent to which cofactors can fail to be well-defined up to conjugacy, see the discussion of $\Gamma = A * Z$ following Proposition~\ref{PropExceptionalFFS}.
+\textbf{Remark.} For an example which determines the extent to which cofactors can fail to be well-defined up to conjugacy, see the discussion of $\Gamma = A * Z$ following Proposition~\ref{PropExceptionalFFS} in which the non-well-definedness of an infinite cyclic cofactor $Z$ is discussed in detail.

 \begin{definition}[Free factor systems.]
-A \emph{weak free factor system} of $\Gamma$ is a set of the form $\A = \{[A_l]\}_{l \in \L}$ such that $\{A_l\}_{l \in \L}$ is a partial free factor system of $\Gamma$ with free cofactor; we make no assumption on the cardinality of the set $\A$ nor on the rank of the cofactor, although by Lemma~\ref{LemmaPartialWeakFFS} the rank of the cofactor is well-defined.
-A \emph{free factor system} $\A$ is a weak free factor system which is finite and has a finite rank cofactor.
-Note that the definition allows $\A = \emptyset$ as a possible free factor system, but only if $\Gamma$ is free of finite rank.
-We usually write $\A = \{[A_1],\ldots,[A_L]\}$ so that $\A$ is realized as $\Gamma = A_1 * \cdots * A_L * A'$; as usual, the cofactor $A'$ may be trivial.
-A free factor system $\A$ is \emph{proper} if $\A \ne \{[\Gamma]\}$.
-The individual elements $[A_1],\ldots,[A_L]$ of $\A$ are called its \emph{components}. \end{definition}
+A \emph{weak free factor system} of $\Gamma$ is a set of the form $\A = \{[A_l]\}_{l \in \L}$ such that $\{A_l\}_{l \in \L}$ is a partial free factor system of $\Gamma$ having a free cofactor~$B$; in this level of generality we make no assumption on the cardinality of the set $\A$ nor on the rank of the free group $B$, although by Lemma~\ref{LemmaPartialWeakFFS} the rank of $B$ is a well-defined cardinal number.
+A~\emph{free factor system} of $\Gamma$ is a weak free factor system $\A$ which is finite and has a finite rank cofactor; this allows $\A = \emptyset$ as a possible free factor system, but only if $\Gamma$ is free of finite rank.
+Also, as usual, the cofactor $B$ may be trivial.
+A \emph{realization} of $\A$ is any free factorization of $\Gamma$ having the form $\Gamma = A_1 * \cdots * A_I * B$, where $\A = \{[A_1],\ldots,[A_I]\}$ and $B$ is a cofactor.
+The individual elements $[A_1],\ldots,[A_I]$ of $\A$ are called its \emph{components}.
+If $\A = \{[\Gamma]\}$ then we say that $\A$ is full, and otherwise $\A$ is \emph{nonfull}. \end{definition}

-\textbf{Remark.} Recalling our blanket assumption that $\Gamma$ is not infinite cyclic, nevertheless an infinite cyclic group does have a unique proper free factor system, namely~$\emptyset$.
+\textbf{Remark.} Recalling our blanket assumption that $\Gamma$ is not infinite cyclic, nevertheless an infinite cyclic group does have a unique nonfull free factor system, namely~$\emptyset$.